antRogoza/SupportEmail/README.md

-If you have problem with entering properly path to the file (example: E:\input.txt).
+If you have problem with entering properly path to the file (this is example: E:\input.txt).